MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-export-KPI-data-gdpr.md

 Applies to Dynamics 365 (online), version 9.0.2

-View KPI data for account, contact, lead, and opportunity using system views, and export the data to an Excel file.
+View KPI data for contact, lead, and opportunity using system views, and export the data to an Excel file.
 The KPI data is stored in the following entities:

-- **Account KPI Items**
 - **Contact KPI Items**
 - **Lead KPI Items**
 - **Opportunity KPI Items**